Sabam Sirait: Indonesian general elections

-In 1992, during a session chaired by Speaker of the People's Representative Council Wahono, Sabam interrupted the session and proceeded to Wahono's table to ask for the amendment of the current Decree of the People's Representative Assembly about the general elections, which he deemed undemocratic.
+In 1992, during a session chaired by the Speaker of the People's Representative Council Wahono, Sabam interrupted the session and proceeded to Wahono's table to ask for the amendment of the current Decree of the People's Representative Assembly about the general elections, which he deemed undemocratic.
 After the session, he was charged with subversion and anti-development.

-In the Indonesian Democratic Party of Struggle
+Indonesian Democratic Party of Struggle (from 1999)

 After the schism of the PDI, the party was divided into two factions headed by the government-backed Soerjadi and by Megawati respectively.
 Due to the alliance of his party with the PNI back in the 1970s, Sabam joined the Megawati faction.
 This choice led to him being interrogated by the government after the 27 July 1996 incident.

 Support of Palestine

 Sabam openly supported the recognition of Palestine and criticized Israel for frequent harassment of the Palestinian people.
 He believed that the suffering of the Palestinian people should be felt by all Indonesian people and Christian people.
 Since 2007, Sabam attended various demonstrations in support of the Palestinian cause, which were organized mostly by the Prosperous Justice Party.
-Sabam frequently lauded the party for its consistent support of the Palestinian cause by demonstrations and regular donations.
-Sabam also criticized his party and other parties that do not show support for the recognition of Palestine.
+Sabam frequently lauded the party for its consistent support of the Palestinian cause through demonstrations and regular donations.
+Sabam also criticized his party and other parties that did not show support for the recognition of Palestine.

 Sabam has frequently proposed to the government to name one of the streets in Jakarta in honor of Palestine.